dhrutibhudia97/Battleship-Game/README.md

 #### The User Input Validator
 - The row and column number input is checked to see if any data has been inputted, then checking to see if it is an integer.
 If it isn't an integer then the user is asked to input the row or column number again.
 - If it is an integer it is checked to see if it is a positive number and if it is smaller than the board grid size.
-If it isn't the user is asked to input the row or column number again.
+If it isn't the user is asked to input a row or column number again that fits the board size.
+- If it is a negative integer, the user is asked to input a positive integer.

 ![incorrect user input](https://user-images.githubusercontent.com/107180641/202028730-8056180b-66e7-4023-b91f-67161d5c9f62.png)